NgothoHarrison/Random/README.md

-Keep the mind engaged and refreshing knowledge
+Keep the mind engaged and refreshing knowledge of the basics